warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/constructor.md

 :::

 :::caution
-Internal calls feature is not available in constructor code.
+`Internal calls`, `SmartWeave.block` and `SmartWeave.vrf` features are not available in constructor.
+If you find this features necessary please don't hesitate to create [future request](https://github.com/warp-contracts/warp/issues/new).

 Feature is only available for contracts written in JS
 :::